Pro-Kiddie/SPMovy/README.md

 # SPMovy - Enterprise-Level Movie Booking System

-SPMovy is a full-fledged moving booking system that addresses the needs of modern cinema operators by providing features such as:
+SPMovy is a full-fledged movie booking web application that addresses the needs of modern cinema operators by providing features such as:

 - Public User Functionalities:
   - User movie booking system